puppetlabs/puppetlabs-packer/templates/macos/README.md

     not persist between reboots, so you might need to start it again if you rebooted sometime in the process)

+#### 11.2 Big Sur

+The Big Sur follows the same process as Catalina, but the `boot_command` is reduced to the first 3 steps, and extends the wait time to 80 minutes.

+After the installation, the machine will need to be configured manually (steps 4-7), along with the VMWare Tools and XCode setup.

 ### Background

 Previously, the creation of packer templates for macOS involved the following steps: